Material Science Advances Improve Power Supply Design and Performance

 Close-up of a Printed computer mother board

-It’s no secret that the quest for higher efficiency in power supplies is driving improvements in performance across a broad front.
-Advancements in materials science are playing a key role, in influencing power supply design and enabling the development of more efficient, compact, and reliable solutions.
+It’s no secret that the quest for higher power conversion efficiency in power supplies is driving improvements in performance across a broad front.
+Advancements in materials science are playing a key role in optimizing power supply design and enabling the development of more efficient, compact, and reliable solutions.
 Here are some of the new materials that are impacting power supply design.

 Wide Bandgap Semiconductors (SiC and GaN)